- You Are Here:

 Measure V News

 New projects are taking place this year!!
-The following projects are underway:
+The following projects will be under construction:

 In addition to potholing and grading, pre-grading activities such as tree trimming and brush clearing are performed.
 Sign and street maintenance such as culvert cleaning are done to ensure safety and maximum visibility on city streets.